GIFT VOUCHERBOOK NOW

 Metal Fatigue Piercing Clinic

 Bournemouth’s number one body piercing clinic.
-Metal Fatigue’s professional piercers have over 40 years of combined experience.
+Metal Fatigue’s professional piercer has over 20 years of experience.

 01202 315315